 After that, you need to scroll down to the membership options meta box below the post editor.
 This is where you can customize permissions and membership options for this particular plan.

-Step 5.
-Restrict Access for Membership Plans
+Step 6: Restrict Access to Membership Plans

-You can setup rules by visiting the MemberPress » Rules page and clicking on the Add New button at the top.
+You can set up rules by visiting the MemberPress » Rules page and clicking on the Add New button at the top.

-For example, you can select all content that matches a particular tag or category to be available only to members with the silver subscription plan.
+For example, you can select all content that matches a particular tag or category to be available only to members with the Silver subscription plan.

 You can also create more specific rules.
 For example, a single post or page, child pages, or a specific URL.

-Below the rules editor, you’ll see the content drip and expiration options.
+Below the rules editor, you’ll see the drip content and expiration options.

 If you are not sure, then you should leave them unchecked.